 Why not use this break from regular schooling to introduce the kids to other educational programs?
 Science lovers can turn to the American Museum of Natural History for sharing a range of online content that engages and educates audiences of all ages.
 This includes the OLogy science website, where kids and families can find fun activities and games to learn about the natural world around them; online curriculum collections on topics ranging from dinosaurs to river ecology and opportunities to visit virtually through the Museum’s YouTube channel.

-WonderWorks in Pigeon Forge, Myrtle Beach and Orlando are among the locations is offering a series of online labs that cover topics such as the principles of pressure, states of matter, severe weather, the water cycle, adaptation, and more.
+WonderWorks in Pigeon Forge, Tennessee; Myrtle Beach and Orlando are offering a series of online labs that cover topics such as the principles of pressure, states of matter, severe weather, the water cycle, adaptation, and more.
 More information about their Virtual Learning Labs is online.

 Put on your swimsuits.
 The Shedd Aquarium, home to 32,600 species of sea life, is giving visitors a live glimpse into the aquarium to enjoy from home.
 With the Shedd Aquarium’s Underwater Beauty live cam, enter a world of shimmer, color, pattern and rhythm, where jellies pulse, eels ribbon and a rainbow comes alive with reef fishes in the aquarium’s most diverse special exhibit ever.

-The new Ripley’s Aquariums at Home has a full schedule of virtual opportunities from live Q&As with Aquarium teams, arts and crafts, spotlights on sea creatures and more.
+The Ripley’s Aquariums at Home has a full schedule of virtual opportunities from live Q&As with Aquarium teams, arts and crafts, spotlights on sea creatures and more.
 The OdySea Aquarium has created an “oceanic adventure from home” for its fans.
-Along with a virtual classroom, the aquarium’s live webcams give guests the chance to see what the animals are up to at any given time.
+Along with a virtual classroom, the aquarium’s live webcams give guests the chance to see what marinelife is up to at any given time.

 Mysterious Stonehenge is comprised of circular earthworks and megalithic stones that have captivated man for more than 5,000 years.
-It is definitely Europe’s best-known prehistoric site.
 While it’s an easy daytrip from London, we suggest you spend the night in nearby Salisbury to fully appreciate the site at dawn and dusk.
 Before your visit, ask the kids to collect some stones and see if they can recreate this mystical place, thought to be used for funerals or perhaps royal ceremonies.
 Let the remarkable Stonehenge webcamera that broadcasts live views of the site 24/7 spark their imaginations.

 Put Chicago’s Field Museum on that must-see list for dinosaur fans and STEAM buffs.
 Explore the natural world with engaging activities that support learning at home including games, printables and more.
 Online activities include a 3D model of SUE the T. rex and a game that sends you on a Mission to the Mesozoic.
 You can also talk to the world’s largest dinosaur by messaging Máximo the Titanosaur, the species known as Patagotitan mayorum.
 Text him at 70221 or chat online to ask Máximo what life was like millions of years ago, what he likes to eat and even his favorite color.
 Also, try to catch Mayor Lori Lightfoot’s StayHome.HitPlay, an initiative touring all of the city’s arts institutions virtually.